ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 ## Container builds

-The pipeline creates the main applicaiton image first, and then builds the component test image on top of the first image.
+The pipeline creates the main application image first, and then builds the component test image on top of the first image.
 Kaniko is used to build both images in the pipeline, with Maven building the applications and libraries.

 ![Container images](images/cp4i-container-images.png)